 The plan check staff of the City's Public Works and Environmental Utilities Engineering Divisions review building site plans for potential illicit connections to the stormwater conveyance system such as decorative fountains and swimming pool connections.
 The Public Works Engineering and Building Division plan to work together to review civil site plans and building plans to eliminate the occurrences of illicit connections.
 The Stormwater Management Program also coordinates with Environmental Utilities' plan check staff to identify potential illicit connections and possible illicit discharge points.
 Effectiveness Reviewing site and building plans for illicit connections has shown a level 4, reducing loads from sources, during this reporting period.
-Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-1.e: Provide Annual Training for Appropriate City Departments and Staff Ongoing:

-City of Roseville Stormwater Management Program Per the specifications of the Municipal Operations Minimum Control Measure (BMP MO-4), City staff is trained on the specifics of the Stormwater Management Program including the definition of an illicit discharge and how to report a discharge to the proper authorities.
-Staff from the Wastewater and Water Department was given a refresher course (2/12/09 and 2/11/09 respectively).
-These trainings were also tailored to each group's specific activities and include specific BMPs to prevent prohibited discharges to the storm drain system.
-An increase in prohibited stormwater discharge reports from City employees indicates the trainings have raised the awareness of City employees.
-See Appendix:

-Power Point Presentation for Water Division (In MO-4.a appendix) Power Point Presentation for Wastewater Division (in MO-4.a appendix) Effectiveness Providing annual training for appropriate City departments has shown a level 2, raising awareness, during this reporting period.
+Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-1.e: Provide Annual Training for Appropriate City Departments and Staff Ongoing Per the specifications of the Municipal Operations Minimum Control Measure (BMP MO-4), City staff is trained on the specifics of the Stormwater Management Program including the definition of an illicit discharge and how to report a discharge to the proper authorities.
+Stormwater awareness training was provided to the Facilities Maintenance (12/7/2006), Streets Maintenance (5/17/2007), and Wastewater Collections Staff (6/21/2007) during the 06-07 reporting period.
+Training was given to the Water Division (2/5/2008), and Electric Department (10/23/2007) during the 07-08 reporting year.
+Wastewater and Water Department staff were given a refresher course (2/12/09 and 2/11/09 respectively).
+SWMP provided stormwater compliance training to the Water Department staff (8/4/09) regarding the stormwater program's status and specifically pool discharge program.
+The Electric Department was given stormwater review training on April, 11, 2011.
+These trainings are tailored to each group's specific activities and include specific BMPs to prevent prohibited discharges to the storm drain system.
+Effectiveness Providing annual training for appropriate City departments has shown a level 2, raising awareness, during this reporting period.
 The Stormwater Program receives the majority of illicit discharge notifications from City staff that are routinely in the field.
 This is a direct result of the increase awareness of staff of the nature of an illicit discharge.
 Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer IDDE-1.f: Assess Dry Weather Flows Ongoing: